betheden/hebrew-grammar/content/adverb.rst

   even brave soldiers will cry **loudly**.

-Because there are not many direct adverbs in Biblical Hebrew, other kinds of words often function as adverbs.
+.. note:: Because there are not many direct adverbs in Biblical Hebrew, other kinds of words often function as adverbs.

 Particles functioning as adverbs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~